9 Movies that had a huge impact on my life!

 I honestly enjoyed the movie the second time I watched it.
 I don’t have any specific reason for liking apart from how it made me feel in the end, very satisfied and calm.
 Even today, this is the movie I rely upon for catching a break or just to calm my mind.

 8. 500 Days of Summer (2009, English)

 I had no idea how relationships work because I had never been in one.
-I watched 500 days of summer during a time where things weren’t exactly going as expected.
-Just like tom I had created this unrealistic fantasy about a relationship that was actually never meant anything.
+I watched 500 Days of Summer during a time when things weren’t exactly going as expected.
+Just like Tom, I had created this unrealistic fantasy about a relationship that actually never meant anything.
 I had all these unrealistic expectations and when my fantasy world tore down, it took me some time to understand what actually happened.
-500 days of summer helped me in that, a lot actually!
+500 Days of Summer helped me in that, a lot actually!